 Yes, and no. Depends on the discourse.

 This is definitely not a quick search in your local museum’s archives.
 But it’s important to remember that art history is history shown not only through images – but also their interpretations.
 Many creatives have silently contributed to culture, waiting for the moment that society will be ready to speak not just about being transgender – but also about transgender art.
 Art can be a way to express your voice, and the way we interpret it can help to amplify these voices in the fight for equality.

 What’s important to add here, is that transgender is an umbrella term – it includes not only people with a gender identity that is opposite to their assigned sex; but also people who identify as non-binary or belonging to the “third gender.”
 This simply means that when talking about transgender art, we can include modern queer artists such as Claude Cahun, and additionally include stories that don’t fit in the binary heteronormative spectrum.

 The existence of only a tiny account of clear historical material is a result of long-standing trans erasure.
 The art history canon circulates around the cisgender status quo, often deliberately omitting so-called “taboo” topics.
-New research now shines light to stories such as of Heliogabalus.
+New research now shines a light on stories such as those of Heliogabalus.
 This Roman Emperor, portrayed in Alma Tadema’s famous Roses of Heliogabalus, is considered one of the earliest recorded cases of sex reassignment.

 A closer look shows us gender-fluid depictions even in the most famous art pieces – such as Frida Kahlo’s self-portraits or the mahu in Paul Gauguin’s Tahiti series.
 Mahu can be translated to – “human beings of uncertain gender,” with both feminine and masculine characteristics.